cockroachdb/docs/rename-database.md

 Parameter | Description
 ----------|------------
 `name` | The first instance of `name` is the current name of the database.
 The second instance is the new name for the database.
-The new name must follow these [naming rules](identifiers.html).
+The new name [must be unique](#rename-fails-new-name-already-in-use) and follow these [identifier rules](keywords-and-identifiers.html#identifiers).

 ## Examples